* Russia's Gazprom refuses to restart supplies to Ukraine

 * Ukraine's Naftogaz demands compensation

-* Latest dispute after Wed's arbitration court ruling (Adds background, quotes, detail)
+* Latest dispute after Wed's arbitration court ruling (Releads, adds detail quote)

-MOSCOW/KIEV, March 1 (Reuters) - Kiev and Moscow plunged into a new gas dispute on Thursday after Ukraine's Naftogaz demanded compensation for Gazprom's unexpected decision not to restart gas supplies.
+MOSCOW/KIEV, March 1 (Reuters) - Kiev and Moscow plunged into a new gas dispute on Thursday after Russia's Gazprom unexpectedly decided not to restart supplies, forcing Ukraine to cut usage despite freezing weather.

 The row threatens to open a new front in a long-running legal battle between the companies - a by-product of broader political tension following Russia's annexation of Crimea in 2014 and support for separatists in eastern Ukraine.